 As the main entrance is close to Dionysus Restaurant and the Acropolis main parking, it is preferred by coaches and large groups.
 However, the queues at the main entrance are sometimes really wild.

 You better use the southern entrance which is the one I prefer as you can easily see all the monuments in a more natural way and usually it is less busy.
-A lot of visitors just exit from the main entrance and never make it to the south part of the Acropolis (slopes).
+Many visitors just exit from the main entrance and never make it to the south part of the Acropolis (slopes).

 Book an Acropolis Small-Group Guided Tour with an Entry Ticket